A 16-Year-Old Was Set To Testify Against A Man She Said Raped Her. Then She Was Found Dead In The Woods.

-A 16-year-old Michigan girl who was scheduled to testify against a man for rape has been found dead, authorities said; that man is reportedly a person of interest in her death.
+A 16-year-old Michigan girl who was scheduled to testify against a man for rape has been found dead, authorities said.
+That man is reportedly a person of interest in her death.

 Mujey Dumbuya's family reported her missing on Jan.
 25 after she didn't come home from school.
 Less than a week later, the Grand Rapids teen was found dead in a wooded area about 50 miles away, in Kalamazoo.
 Her death was ruled a homicide.